IpodHero188/Anime-Search-in-React-Redux/README.md

 ## Project Goal

-This project is a simple Anime Search page
+This project is a simple Anime Search page.

+The goal of this project is to get accustomed ReactJS

 ## Available Scripts